 Any fees paid will be considered valid as a voucher for following excursions up to a validity of 1 year.

-In case of cancellation by the participant less than 3 days BEFORE date of excursion, no fee will be refunded.
+No refund is due in case of cancellation by the participant less than 3 days BEFORE date of excursion.

 Adults: € 30.00;